hamelsmu/hamel/README.md

       -h, --help                 show this help message and exit --name NAME                the name of your app for the LLM, ex: `todo`.
-By default, this is inferred from the name of your git repo. (default: )
+By default, this is inferred from the name of your git repo.
-      --description DESCRIPTION  the description of your application that will be read by the LLM. (default: )
+      --description DESCRIPTION  the description of your application that will be read by the LLM.
       --url URL                  The url of your function endpoint. (default: http://localhost:8000)
       --email EMAIL              The email associated with your app.
-By default this is inferred by git. (default: )
+By default this is inferred by git.

 ``` python
 !fetch_site --help
 ```

-    usage: fetch_site [-h] [--to_markdown] url output_dir
+    usage: fetch_site [-h] [--to_html] url output_dir

     Fetch content from the specified URL and save it to the given directory.
-Saves the content as a markdown file if `to_markdown` is True.
-Otherwise, it saves the content as an HTML file.
+Saves the content as a markdown file unless `to_html` is True.

     positional arguments:
       url         The site that you want to fetch documents from output_dir  The output directory to write documents to,

     options:
-      -h, --help     show this help message and exit --to_markdown  Write output as markdown (recommended) (default: False)
+      -h, --help  show this help message and exit --to_html   Write output as HTML instead of markdown. (default: False)